jdmh96/vgwiki/terms-used-in-game.md

 The tall grass on every map in which you can hide.

+# CP

+Crystal Power

 # Freezing the Lane

 If the opposing laner manages to kill all your minions before you can kill theirs, you will intentionally stand far away enough from the turret, so that the turret does not target the minions and take away your chances of last hitting them.

 You also prevent the minions from pushing further and hitting your turret.

 You freeze the lane by being the enemy minions' target, preventing them from damaging your turret and ensuring that you get the last hit.